minimallinux/shopstar-child/README.md

 Customised templates for cart/empty-cart and mini-cart in woocommerce/cart folder.

-Templates for rest in templates folder - move out in to woocommerce folder to use any ofthe others.

 Extra Continue Shopping Buttons on cart/checkout page.

 Optional Empty Cart Button for cart template and related functions in functions.php